 Creative Thinking for Everyday Transformation

-This is a little overview of the very best, most effective and accessible psychology tools for anyone who wants to totally transform their overwhelm, anxiety and sensitivity… into an advantage, every day.
+Psychology is literally the study of the psyche (or 'mind' as it is more commonly known).
+This is a little overview of my favourite, effective and accessible psychology tools for anyone wishing to totally transform their overwhelm, anxiety or sensitivity… into an absolute advantage, every day.
 I say this, because it’s all about using exactly what you have right there – a huge resource of mental and emotional energy – to create potential and opportunity for yourself.
 It’s a matter of choice, of choosing to direct it all toward what you do want (instead of what you don’t) but I bet no-one has shown you how, right?

-In The IF Crowd, we explore a lot of ‘what if..?’ questions using easy to apply psychological inquiry methods (aka 'psychology tools') and right at the top of our adventures, come those that that help us think creatively.
-This is because thinking creatively, expansively, freely, ‘blue sky’ and beyond actually creates possibility for the thinker, in a group container of support and fun.
-Thus, we use a lot of creative thinking hacks, tips and tools (as well as critical thinking and reflection too) to transmute worry, repurpose the impressive energy of anxiety and remove self-imposed limitations.
+In The IF Crowd, we explore a lot of ‘what if..?’ questions using easy to apply self-inquiry methods (aka 'psychology tools') and right at the top of our adventures, come those that that help us think creatively.
+This is because thinking creatively, means thinking expansively, freely - and therefore actually creates possibility for the thinker.
+Thus, we use a lot of creative thinking hacks, tips and tools (as well as critical thinking, psychodynamic and reflection practices too) to transmute worry and repurpose the impressive energy of an anxious or over-thinking mind - and remove self-imposed limitations.

 Not just an intellectual / mental activity, creative thinking actually engages the whole human being with felt physical responses, emotion, intuition and more - all mapping the landscape and direction of what is being created.

-Thinking creatively also heightens critical thinking too (another key skill we explore inside the group).
+Thinking creatively also heightens critical thinking too (another key skill we explore inside the group) and helps to avoid becoming restricted by limiting beliefs (aka 'dogma').
 This is because creative thinking opens up our awareness to what is possible and how things 'might' be - or become.
 It allows us to see the bigger picture.

 Too often our ideas and innovations are stunted or shelved because of the word ‘but’.
 When we say or hear ‘ooh that’s a good idea but….’
 We are putting limitations on it.
 You may be parking your own big but(t) in your own way.